isomerpages/moe-chijsngpri/_infohub/Admissions.md

 ##### **Wait List Application**

 Application open from July to September 2026 for 2027 admission.
-Please complete and submit the Wait List Form (link: https://form.gov.sg/6a263bb79382ef4360bf1871) latest by 30 September 2026.
+Please complete and submit the Wait List Form [Here](https://form.gov.sg/6a263bb79382ef4360bf1871) latest by 30 September 2026.